bwsw/cloudstack-ui/README.md

 * Responsive interface for smart devices
 * Branding support
-* Frontend Themes, Custom VM colors
-* Zone offering restrictions
+* Zone offerings restrictions (which means that not all service offerings may be compatible with a zone)
-* Sophisticated layout for Zones, Groups, Colors filtering
+* Sophisticated layout management for Zones, Groups, Colors filtering
 * SSH keys management